Bendekai Gojju | Okra curry step-by-step recipe with video and photos.

 4. Once it cools down, grind it along with sesame seeds, coconut, and little water to make a smooth paste.
 Set aside

-5. Heat 2 tbsp coconut oil, add the okra and fry for few minutes, until it is slightly charred
+5. Heat 2 tablespoon coconut oil, add the okra and fry for few minutes until it is slightly charred

 6. Add tamarind extract, jaggery, turmeric powder, ground paste, and salt

 7. Add water to adjust consistency.
 Simmer until the okra is completely cooked

 8. Heat oil and add mustard seeds.
 Once it splutters, add dry red chilli, curry leaves, and hing